People

 My deepest thanks to all of the undergraduate students who have done so much amazing work for all of us in the MASC lab, but have now moved on to bigger and better things, such as internships, teaching jobs, and of course, graduate school.
 We appreciate everything you did when you were with us, and wish you all the best in your bright futures!

-Grace Bai, Olivia Benge, Kiley Breen, Alyssa Castronovo, Ariana Daneshbodi (now pursuing a PhD in social psychology at Iowa State University!), Austin Eichhorn, Natalia Fic, Hailey Gaba, Suryaa Gupta (now on an NIH fellowship and applying to medical school!), Colin Hardman, Sean Kirchman, Koh Kobayashi, Giovana Mete, Lucy Park, Pranav Pamidighantam (now pursuing a PhD in information sciences at UIUC!), Leslie Pardo, Priyanka Patel, Isabella Portelli, Duoduo Qi, Jessica Resnick, Matt Saxsma, Emma Schwartz, Aboorva Sivasankaran, Saheli Sheth, Jessica Vega, and Carol (Yi) Zhou.
+Grace Bai, Olivia Benge, Kiley Breen, Alyssa Castronovo, Ariana Daneshbodi, Austin Eichhorn, Natalia Fic, Hailey Gaba, Suryaa Gupta, Colin Hardman, Sean Kirchman, Koh Kobayashi, Giovana Mete, Lucy Park, Pranav Pamidighantam, Leslie Pardo, Priyanka Patel, Isabella Portelli, Duoduo Qi, Jessica Resnick, Matt Saxsma, Emma Schwartz, Aboorva Sivasankaran, Saheli Sheth, Jessica Vega, and Carol (Yi) Zhou.

 Lab Pizza Party Photos